By Journalism 7

 To download a complete copy of the self-insurance plan and the Digital Device and Policies and Procedures for 1:1 Program C. L. Jones Middle School click HERE.
 Page 7 will have the self-insurance plan.

-To download the C. L. Jones Middle School, Minden Public School Self-Insurance Plan click HERE.
+To download the C. L. Jones Middle School, Minden Public School Self-Insurance Plan only click HERE.

 Any student not enrolled in the self-insurance plan will have access to their school issued iPad at school from 7:00 AM to 4:30 PM, Monday through Thursday, and 7:00 AM to 3:00 PM on Friday.

-Thank you for visiting our new site.
-Please let me know if there are other links or more information that should be displayed on the site.
+Thank you visiting the C. L. Jones Middle School webpage.
+Please let me know if there are other links or information that should be displayed on the site.

 Have a great day!